 There are two types of data on expression levels by RNA-Seq.
 The first is read count (or Count), and the other is TPM, FPKM, and RPKM.

-Many commentaries on RNA-Seq data analysis recommend the use of TPM, FPKM, and RPKM instead of Counts, so we often see the latter in papers and conference presentations.
+Many commentaries on RNA-Seq data analysis recommend using TPM, FPKM, and RPKM instead of Counts, so we often see the latter in papers and conference presentations.
+TPM, FPKM, and RPKM are normalized counts per 1 million reads and 1kb length.

-However, you need to understand the difference and choose the right one to analyze the RNA-Seq data properly.
+However, you need to precisely understand the difference and appropriately choose the right one to analyze.

 Fig9 visualizes Counts from a pair of replicates measured by HiSeq2000.
 The plots converge diagonally in the region where the count value is higher than 20, suggesting the high reproducibility.
 However, the dots widely scatter in areas where the count value is lower than 20, indicating the measurements are unreliable.
 So, this seems to be the noise area in this data (black dots).
 The dynamic range is not the entire range that all values distributed, but the signal range (colored dots) excluding the noise range.